Cockuard History, Family Crest & Coats of Arms

-Important Dates for the Cockuard family
+Early History of the Cockuard family

 This web page shows only a small excerpt of our Cockuard research.
 Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Cockuard History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Cockuard family name include A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.